BenTaylor25/BenTaylor25/README.md

 ## BenTaylor25
 👋 Hi, I am a Computer Science Student in Oxford.
 👀 I’m interested in Web-, Desktop-, Mobile- and Game Development.
-👨‍💻 Currently on Software Engineering internship with Scuderia AlphaTauri F1.
+👨‍💻 Currently on Software Engineering internship with Visa Cash App RB Formula 1 Team.

-💪 Very experienced with Python, C#, Java, and TypeScript.
+💪 Very experienced with Python, C#, TypeScript, and Java.
-👍 Fairly experienced with C++, React, and Vue.js.
+👍 Fairly experienced with React, and WPF.
-🤏 Somewhat experienced with Rust, Go, C, and Dart.
+🤏 Somewhat experienced with Angular, Rust, Go, C, and Dart.
-🌱 Currently learning WPF.
+🌱 Currently learning Angular.
-⏰ Looking into Angular, Rust, Tauri, and Postres soon.
+⏰ Focusing into Rust, and Postres soon.
 ✨ Excited about Angular, Rust, and C#.

 ⌨ My prefered IDE is VSCode with the Vim extension.